-10. The fees set out in Schedule 2 are payable in respect of the matters to which they are expressed to relate.
+- 11. (1) The fees set out in Schedule 2 are payable in respect of the matters to which they are expressed to relate. - (2) If the enrolled or licensed person fails to pay the annual fee when due then their enrolment or licence shall automatically expire.